Maura Kelly

 INTERSTATE BRIDGE REPLACEMENT PROGRAM (IBR) REGIONAL INFRASTRUCTURE WORKFORCE MARKET STUDY

 Co-authored with Clackamas Workforce Partnership, Estolano Advisors, Workforce Southwest Washington, and Worksystems Inc. (lead).
-Final report submitted to the Interstate Bridge REplacement Program in 2024.
+Final report submitted to the Interstate Bridge Replacement Program in 2024.
 FULL REPORT.
 EXECUTIVE SUMMARY.

 2022 Needs Assessment for Oregon’s Highway Trades Apprenticeship

 Co-authored with Dr. Molly Benitez, Portland State University.
 Final report submitted to the Oregon Bureau of Labor and Industries and Oregon Department of Transportation in 2022.
 FULL REPORT.
-FACT SHEET on Oregon’s highway construction workforce needs.
-FACT SHEET on recruitment and retention in the highway trades.
-FACT SHEET on retention of apprentices.

 2022 Evaluation of the Highway Construction Workforce Development Program

 Final report submitted to the Oregon Bureau of Labor and Industries and Oregon Department of Transportation in 2022.
+FULL REPORT.

 Assessing the Effectiveness of Acceptable Worksite Trainings: Evaluation Conducted for the City of Seattle